OpulentiaAI/spark-scout/DEPLOYMENT.md

   - TEMPORAL_API_KEY: <temporal cloud API key>
 - Provider keys as needed (OPENAI_API_KEY, FIRECRAWL_API_KEY, etc.)

+Troubleshooting: Docker build context
+- If your build fails with an error like "/package.json": not found at a `COPY package.json bun.lock ./` step, the platform likely detected and used `temporal/Dockerfile` with the `temporal/` folder as the build context.
+That context does not include the repo root where `package.json` and `bun.lock` live, and the worker also imports code from `lib/` at the repo root.
+- Fix: explicitly set the Dockerfile path to `temporal/worker.Dockerfile` and ensure the build context/root directory is the repository root (`./`).
+Avoid using auto-detected `temporal/Dockerfile`.
+- Local test: `docker build -f temporal/worker.Dockerfile . -t temporal-worker:dev` then run with your env vars: `docker run --rm -e TEMPORAL_ADDRESS=host:port -e TEMPORAL_NAMESPACE=default -e TEMPORAL_TLS=false temporal-worker:dev`.

 3) Vercel (Frontend)
 - Set env vars in Project Settings → Environment Variables:
   - AUTH_GOOGLE_ID (required for Google OAuth)